Enchanting Canadian Chanteuse Returns To Aotearoa

 Iconic and enigmatic, Jane Siberry is one of music’s most unique and gifted singer-songwriters with her ethereal blend of art-jazz-folk.
 Shecites Van Morrison, Miles Davis, and liturgical music as enduring influences.

-Blessed with a sincere integrity andemotional depth, she has released fourteen studio albums including her much loved signature song Calling All Angels, a duet with k.d.lang.
+Blessed with sincere integrity and emotional depth, she has released fourteen studio albums including her much loved signature song Calling All Angels, a duet with k.d.lang.
 The song was first released on the soundtrack of Wim Wenders' film Until The End Of The World.

 She is currently on a world tour until June 2019 in her home country of Canada as well as the UK, Australia, New Zealand, Europe and the USA, performing with equal enthusiasm whether at iconic venues or living rooms around the world.